Overview of Connecticut Taxes

 Fairfield County

 Fairfield County is the most populous county in the state of Connecticut.
-Major cities here include Fairfield, Bridgeport, Stamford and Norwalk.
-At a 1.83% average effective rate, property taxes in Fairfield County are lower than the 1.96% state average, but higher than the 0.99% national average.
+The major cities include Fairfield, Bridgeport, Stamford and Norwalk.
+Property taxes in Fairfield are lower than the state average, although slightly higher than the national average.

 Hartford County

-While homeowners in Hartford County pay less annually than those in Fairfield County, they actually face higher rates.
-The average effective property tax rate across Hartford County is 2.4%, which is well above the 1.96% state average.
+While homeowners in Hartford County pay less in absolute terms than those in Fairfield County, they actually face higher rates.
+The average effective property tax rate across Hartford County is 2.14%, higher than both the state and national average.

-In the city of Hartford, the mill rate is 74.29 mills.
-That's higher than many other nearby cities.
+In the city of Hartford the mill rate is 74.29 mills.
+That is higher than in other nearby cities like New Britain.
+The rate there is 50.50 mills.

 New Haven County

-Effective property tax rates in New Haven are the highest in the state of Connecticut.
-The countywide average effective rate is 2.38%.
-This translates to a median annual property tax payment of $6,002, good for second-largest in the state.
+Effective property tax rates in New Haven are among the highest in the state of Connecticut.
+The countywide average effective rate is 2.25%.
+That means the average New Haven homeowner pays over 2% of his or her home’s value in property taxes every year.

 New London County

-Located in southeastern Connecticut along the East Coast, New London has some of the lowest property taxes on average of any Connecticut county.
-(Although, as mentioned above, municipalities, not counties, administer tax rates in Connecticut).
+Located in southeastern Connecticut along the Atlantic coast, New London has the second lowest property taxes on average of any Connecticut county.
+(Although, as mentioned above, municipalities, not counties, administer tax rates in Connecticut.)
+The average effective property tax rate in New London County is 1.75%.
+That is significantly lower than the state average rate of 2.02%.

 Litchfield County

-Litchfield County residents pay a median property tax of $5,335 annually.
-That is lower than the state average ($6,096), although it's still well above the national average ($2,795).
-Effective property tax rates in Litchfield County are also above the national average, as they currently stand at 2.07%.
+The average homeowner in Litchfield County pays $4,639 in annual property taxes.
+That is lower than the state average ($5,443), although still well above the national average.
+Effective property tax rates in Litchfield County are also above the national average.
+The average effective property tax rate in Litchfield County is 1.86%.

 Middlesex County

 Middlesex County is located in central Connecticut, south of Hartford.
-One of the largest cities in the county is Middletown, where the city millage rate is 35.80 mills.
-Including all municipalities in Middlesex County, the average effective property tax rate is 2.01%.
+The largest city in the county is Middletown, where the city mill rate is 33.9 mills.
+In addition, fire departments levy property taxes with mill rates ranging from 1.55 to 8.50 mills.
+Including all municipalities in Middlesex County, the average effective property tax rate is 1.87%.

 Tolland County

-Tolland County is the second-smallest county in Connecticut by population.
-Homeowners in the county pay a median property tax bill of $5,818 annually.
+Tolland County is the second smallest county in Connecticut by population.
+On average, homeowners in the county pay $5,133 annually in property taxes.
 Tax rates, which municipalities determine, vary depending on where you live.
-For example, in Andover the rate is 35.61 mills.
-In Stafford, the rate is slightly lower at 34.93 mills.
+For example, in Andover the rate is 32.50 mills.
+In Stafford the rate is slightly higher at 33.93 mills.

 Windham County

 If you’re looking for low property tax rates in Connecticut, it might be a good idea to start your search in Windham County.
-The median property tax payment residents pay annually is $4,049, which is considerably cheaper than the $6,096 state median.
+On average, homeowners in Windham pay $3,557 annually in property taxes, well below the state average.